Culinary Arts, Associate in Applied Science Degree

-Classes are available at Scott Community College's state-of-the-art culinary lab and, beginning just this year, at Muscatine Community College.
-Classes there are held through the newly-renovated kitchen area at the former Button Factory restaurant in downtown Muscatine.
+Classes are available at Scott Community College's state-of-the-art culinary lab and at Muscatine Community College in the newly-renovated kitchen area of the former Button Factory restaurant in downtown Muscatine.

 Since 1991, the program has operated in conjunction with the Chefs de Cuisine Association